-Many exposure limits are listed as the element and the elemental part of a compound (e.g., "manganese and inorganic compounds, as Mn").
+Many exposure limits are listed as the element and the elemental part of a compound.
 Many compounds, such as metal compounds, do not have compound-specific exposure limits.
 For these kinds of compounds, a Compound Adjustment Factor (CAF) for a compound-to-element molecular weight ratio is calculated.